 Our family law attorneys at Woodford Sathappan McGee understand how to ease your stress, guide you through legal issues, and are here to lend a sympathetic ear when you need it.
 We are dedicated to the attorney-client relationship and are here to help you and your ex-spouse form a parenting plan that prioritizes the needs of your child and works for you.

-Contact our local office today at (380)212-3731 to arrange a free phone consultation with our legal team today.
+Contact our Cincinnati office today at (380)212-3731 to arrange a free initial consultation with our legal team today.

 At Woodford Sathappan McGee, we pride ourselves on our skills in mediation and negotiation.
 When a child custody case is decided using these methods, as opposed to litigation, there are many benefits, such as: